EvgeniiMaslov/python-playground/caption_generation_bot/README.md

 ```
 updater = Updater("YOUR TOKEN HERE", use_context=True)
 ```
-4. Execute the code and write to the bot
+4. Execute the code and send image to the bot